Storage and File Permissions

 |Name||Mount on Kamiak||Snapshots for Data Recovery?||ACL Support?||Description|

-All storage spaces in Kamiak other than local scratch are available on every compute node.
+All storage other than local scratch is a shared resource that can be accessed on every compute node.
 If you create a file in your home directory on a login node, that same file is also available within a job on compute nodes.
 As such, there’s usually no need to copy files between compute nodes.

 Storage on Kamiak is designed to be efficient, performant, and reliable.
 However, there are NO backups of any data residing on Kamiak.
 Data owners (you) are responsible for protecting their own data by copying it out of Kamiak onto another system.

-Kamiak users are provided with a 10GB home directory regardless of their affiliation to the university.
+All Kamiak users are provided with a home directory.
 Home directories are named using your WSU NID and your usage can be viewed using the

 $ echo $HOME /home/my.NID $ cd $HOME $ quota -s -f /home Disk quotas for user my.NID (uid 8003): Filesystem space quota limit grace files quota limit grace 10.110.0.11:/home 8001M 10240M 10240M 139k 4295m 4295m